Battle of Tassafaronga: Aftermath

-The last attempt to deliver food to Guadalcanal by destroyers in 1942 was led by Tanaka on the night of December 11 and consisted of 11 destroyers.
+The last attempt to deliver food to Guadalcanal by destroyers in 1942 was led by Tanaka on the night of 11 December and consisted of 11 destroyers.
 Five US PT boats met Tanaka off Guadalcanal and torpedoed his flagship Teruzuki, severely damaging the destroyer and injuring Tanaka.
 After Tanaka transferred to Naganami, Teruzuki was scuttled.
 Only 220 of the 1,200 drums released that night were recovered by Japanese army personnel on shore.
-Tanaka was subsequently relieved of command and transferred to Japan on December 29, 1942.
+Tanaka was subsequently relieved of command and transferred to Japan on 29 December.

-On December 12, the Japanese Navy proposed that Guadalcanal be abandoned.
-Despite opposition from Japanese Army leaders, who still hoped that Guadalcanal could eventually be retaken from the Allies, on December 31, 1942 Japan's Imperial General Headquarters, with approval from the Emperor, agreed to the evacuation of all Japanese forces from the island and the establishment of a new line of defense for the Solomon Islands on New Georgia.
-The Japanese evacuated their remaining forces from Guadalcanal over three nights between February 2 and February 7, 1943, conceding the hard-fought campaign to the Allies.
+On 12 December the Japanese Navy proposed that Guadalcanal be abandoned.
+Despite opposition from Japanese Army leaders, who still hoped that Guadalcanal could eventually be retaken from the Allies, on 31 December Japan's Imperial General Headquarters, with approval from Emperor Hirohito, agreed to the evacuation of all Japanese forces from the island and the establishment of a new line of defense for the Solomon Islands on New Georgia.
+The Japanese evacuated their remaining forces from Guadalcanal over three nights 2–7 February 1943, conceding the hard-fought campaign to the Allies.
 Building on their success at Guadalcanal and elsewhere, the Allies continued their campaign against Japan, ultimately culminating in Japan's defeat and the end of World War II.

+The three Rogers brothers, who all served on New Orleans, died during the Battle of Tassafaronga.
+Their deaths were similar to the loss of the five Sullivan brothers on Juneau only two weeks earlier.
+These groups of siblings' deaths led to the Sole Survivor Policy and the military policy that bans family members from serving together in combat areas.